 Migrante International describe themselves as “a global alliance of grassroots migrant organizations of overseas Filipinos and their families in 24 countries.
 We uphold and advance the rights and welfare of overseas Filipinos within the framework of peoples struggle for democracy, justice and peace”.

-If you have enjoyed reading this blog post please share by clicking the buttons below.
+If you have enjoyed reading this blog post please share by clicking the buttons.
 Sharing will also help us get our message to more people.